-Unit Unit Testing Time Required Materials Start Time Stop Time Unit 1 Grade 3: 90 Minutes Test booklets Pencils Scratch paper End of Unit 1 - Students Stop Unit 2 Grade 3: 75 Minutes Test bookletsPencilsScratch paper End of Unit 2 - Students Stop Unit 3 Grade 3: 90 Minutes Test bookletsPencilsScratch paper End of Unit 3 - Students Stop
+Unit Unit Testing Time Required Materials Start Time Stop Time Units 1-3 Grade 3: 75 Minutes Test bookletsPencilsScratch paper End of all units - Students Stop

 Today, you are going to take the English language arts/literacy assessment.
 You may not have any unapproved electronic devices at your desk.
 Making calls, texting, and taking pictures are not allowed.
 If you have any electronic devices, including cell phones, with you right now, please turn them off and raise your hand.
 If you are found to have unapproved electronic devices during testing, your test might not be scored.